4neesh/DevBlog/src/blogInProgress/031_SpringFramework.md

 <p>
 <a href="https://spring.io/" target="_blank">Spring</a> is an open source application framework used with Java.
 Spring offers comprehensive support to the developer for building applications with features including testing, data access, web frameworks and messaging support.
-The popularity of Spring, which is over 18 years old, has been realised as a from its light-weight design and features which include inversion of control (IOC).
+The popularity of Spring, which is over 18 years old, has been realised as a from its light-weight design and features that include inversion of control (IOC).
 </p>

 <br>
 <h4>Key features of the Spring framework</h4>
 <p>
-The IOC container serves as the most valuable feature Spring offers the developer.
+Spring provides an IOC container which serves as the most valuable feature to the developer.
-The IOC container is complementary to the final principle in SOLID <strong>'dependency inversion'</strong>.
+The IOC container is complementary to the final principle of SOLID: <strong>'dependency inversion'</strong>.
 Dependency inversion creates loosely coupled classes within the application design.
-Loose coupling will provide benefits such as easier unit testing and support for application growth and behaviours.
+Loose coupling will provide benefits across unit testing and support for application growth and behaviours.
 You can read about the dependency inversion in more detail from my previous <a href="https://aneesh.co.uk/dependency-inversion-principle" target="_blank">blog</a>.
 </p>
 <p>
-In addition to the IOC container, the Spring framework also provides out-of-the-box support for bespoke features:
+In addition to the IOC container, the Spring framework also provides out-of-the-box support for further features:
 </p>
 <strong>Aspect-orientated programming</strong>, also known as AOP, enables cross-cutting concerns to be injected for method calls within the application.
 With AOP, the process of calling methods can be broken down into sections (such as before the call and after the call) where logic can be injected in a modular fashion.
 You can read more on AOP in my blog <a href="https://aneesh.co.uk/implementing-aop-in-a-spring-application" target="_blank">here</a>.
 </p>